F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

    Support for Traffic Groups is available in DO v1.14 and later

-In this example, we show how you create Traffic Groups in a Declarative Onboarding declaration using the |tg| class introduced in DO 1.14.
+This example shows how to create :ref:`Traffic Groups<tg>` using Declarative Onboarding 1.14 and later.

 ..
 NOTE:: The HA Score failover method is not currently supported.
 DO uses the HA Order failover method.